 The books by P.W.Atkins are highly recommended.

-The books by Moore and Barrow are a bit older

-There are also many other physical-chemistry textbooks, e.g. the one by the one by Ira Levine (excellent) ...
+The books by Moore and Barrow are a bit older There are also many other physical-chemistry textbooks, e.g. the one by Berry/Rice/Ross (may be a bit of overkill for you), the one by Ira Levine (excellent) ...